ericdequ/GovCon/data/blog/developing_a_competitive_edge_in_the_government_contracting_marketplace.md

 Building strategic partnerships is another formidable strategy to gain an edge in the marketplace.
 This includes forming alliances with other companies, academic institutions, and even government agencies.

+This is extremely common in Government Contracting, Some companies May have a link on their website or you can find a contact of someone like a bussiness development manager that can assist with developing a mutally beneficial partnership.

+A Company with an example of having a link on their Website is Quantum Cyber Solutions.

+If it is your first or 100th Partnership you can use the link below to Apply and strengthen your next proposal.

+Visit [Quantum Cyber Solutions](https://www.quantumcybersolutions.com/Logistics) to learn more.

 ### 1. **Teaming Arrangements**

 Form connection-based partnerships to bid on large contracts jointly.
 It’s an effective way to combine resources and expertise.